 Tombo have 2 bars in London – one in Kensington and their D’Arblay St in the heart of Soho bar first opened in June 2016.
 The latter bar specialises in Hawaiian poké – the marinated raw fish rice bowls that seem to be making a bit of a splash at the moment and of course Japanese matcha which we’ve come here for.

-Here is the magnificent Matcha Sundae which comes with matcha ice cream, matcha brownie, Azuki paste, granola, date syrup and a cone biscuit £5.95.
-It’s not my first time having a matcha desert as I’ve inhaled it before.
-However, this experience is the most delectable so far.
-I love how the ice cream is mildly sweet with the bitter earthy notes.
-The fudgey brownie’s and Azuki paste are perfect little accompaniments too.
+Here is the magnificent Matcha Sundae which comes with matcha ice cream (obviously), a matcha brownie, Azuki paste, granola, date syrup and a cone biscuit £5.95.
+It’s not my first time having a matcha desert as I’ve inhaled it before, however, this experience is the most delectable so far.
+I love how the ice cream is not too sweet with the bitter earthy notes; the fudgey brownie’s and Azuki paste are perfect little accompaniments too.
 Perhaps the granola and date syrup could have been toppings instead of a base as it was a bit cloying when you reach the end.

 When did I go?
 July 2016